msuhail1997/Steering-Control-using-Imitation-Learning/README.md

-A comparitive study was done between these 5 models.
+A comparitive study was done between the models.

-Each model has a README.md file containing instructions in each folder.
+Each model folder has a README.md file containing instructions to run the code.

 model.py - model file